 The code generation task involves predicting a solution code $W$ given a problem description $D$.
 When given an input $i$, the execution of code $W$ produces an output result $o$ and a potential error $e$, where both $o$ and $e$ can be empty $\varnothing$.
 The generated codes are evaluated against a set of test cases and ground truth $\{(t_j, g_j)\}_{j=1}^J$.
 The correctness of the code $W$ is determined by verifying $o_j = g_j \land e_j = \varnothing$ when all $i_j=t_j, j \in \{1, \ldots , J\}$.

 In this work, we adopt a two-step approach for code generation, mirroring the way humans write code.
-The first step is retrieve, where relevant information is obtained through online saerch and utilized by LLMs to generate initial code.
-The second step is refine, where the initial code is refined based on the execution results, leading to the generation of the final version of the code.
+The first step is retrieval, where relevant information is obtained through an online search and utilized by LLMs to generate initial code.
+The second step is refinement, where the initial code is refined based on the execution results, leading to the generation of the final version of the code.